Azure-Samples/azure-ml-federated-learning/docs/README.md

 ### Credit card fraud detection using synthetic transactional data
 This example shows how to train a federated model for credit card fraud detection using synthetically generated dataset [Credit Card Transactions Fraud Detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection).
 The techniques used include **Dense DNN**, **LSTM**, **LSTM based VAE**.
 See [here](./real-world-examples/ccfraud.md) for detailed instructions on how to run this example.

+## Targeted tutorials
+Besides the full end-to-end real-world examples, we also provide targeted tutorials for specific scenarios.

+### Read local data in an on-premises Kubernetes silo
+This tutorial will show you how to access, within an Azure ML job running on an on-premises Kubernetes (k8s) cluster, some data in the local file system.
+It will guide you through the entire process: k8s cluster creation and configuration, attachment to Azure ML as an external silo, and finally test job.
+See [here](./targeted-tutorials/read-local-data-in-k8s-silo.md) for detailed instructions.

 ## Troubleshooting guide